How to settle credit card debt without a debt settlement company

-As the name suggests, a debt settlement company is a provider that works on your behalf to help you settle outstanding debt.
-When you engage the services of a debt settlement company, the company will assess your financial situation and help you find a range of solutions to reduce your monthly overhead and repay your debt.
+This is a company that works on your behalf to help you settle outstanding debt.
+When you engage the services of a debt settlement company, the company will assess your financial situation and offer you some solutions that can help you repay your debts.
+Some options could include:

 - Negotiating new payment arrangements with your creditors

 - Debt consolidation loans

 - Budgeting advice and tips to help you manage your money

 - Credit repair services